 How to Enter a Stop Limit Order in Etrade Pro

-Please remember that ETrade Pro is the official platform of GuerillaStockTrading and Jason Bond Picks.
-As teachers, we do not want to be explaining things 5 different ways for all the major trading platforms.
+Please remember that ETrade Pro is the official platform of GuerillaStockTrading.
+As a teacher, I do not want to be explaining things 5 different ways for all the major trading platforms.
 If you are really serious about taking your trading up to the next level and trading at home for a living, you need to open an Etrade Pro account.

 Enter ETrade Pro and under “Price Type”, select “Stop Limit on Quote”: